owning a pet bird

 Ongoing Pet Bird Care Expenses

-Your bird’s monthly needs go beyond food.
-Mental stimulation, hygiene, and fresh supplies are crucial.
-Depending on the species, pet bird care expenses can vary between $25 and $100 per month.
+when you own a bird, your bird’s monthly needs go beyond food.
+Mental stimulation, hygiene and fresh supplies are crucial.
+Depending on the species pet bird care expenses can vary between $25 to $100 per month.

 Monthly Cost Breakdown:

-Birds are intelligent and social—especially parrots.
-Rotate their toys weekly and include puzzle feeders or foraging toys to reduce stress and prevent feather plucking.
+Birds are always intelligent and social especially parrots.
+Try and rotate their toys weekly and include puzzle feeders or foraging toys to reduce stress and prevent feather plucking.

 Image Credit: Raphael Renter | @raphi_rawr